Bry50/Old-Smartphone-as-a-server/README.md

 ## 6 Power supply

 The Nexus5 power  is (mostly) controlled by a bq24192 chip.
-This section applies to devices with that chip but might provide usefull ideas for other devices.
+This section applies to devices with that chip but might provide useful ideas for other devices.

 The PostmarketOS hasn't fully implemented power management.
 However,  as a server, the Nexus5 will have a permanent USB adapter power supply, conserving battery charge is not the problem; but we need to not overcharge the battery.

 In this section, we will create a script that changes some battery related file permissions so that we can actually control (and even disconnect) the battery using Home Assistant (Hass).
+I suppose the same can be achieved using unix scripts......if you don't use Homeaasistant, you'll need to adapt.

-But firstly, (as mentioned before) the system does not correctly recognise the power capacity of the connected USB power supply.
+Firstly, (as mentioned before) the system does not correctly recognise the power capacity of the connected USB power supply.
 It limits the input to 500 mA that a standard PC USB connection can reliably supply.
 This isn't enough (mine needs about 800 mA) and will eventually run down the battery.

 Assuming that you have pluged the Nexus into a capable power charger, we need to increase the 'input current limitation'.